I tried deploying an AI agent to AgentCore using AgentCore CLI

 You can check the agent's status, endpoint information, environment variable settings, and more.

-For this deployment, I added Gateway, Identity, Memory, and custom environment variables before deploying.
-When checking the console, the following environment variables were automatically set:
+For this deployment, I added Gateway, Identity, Memory, and custom environment variables before deploying, and when I checked the console, the following environment variables were automatically configured:

 Environment Variable Example Value Source